Kingxukai/linux/Documentation/firmware-guide/acpi/chromeos-acpi-device.rst

      - Signal attributes as bitfields:

-       - 0x00000001 - Signal is active-high (for button, a GPIO value of 1 means the button is pressed; for switches, a GPIO value of 1 means the switch is enabled).
-If this bit is 0, the signal is active low.
+       - 0x00000001 - Signal is active-high (for button, a GPIO value of 1 means the woke button is pressed; for switches, a GPIO value of 1 means the woke switch is enabled).
+If this bit is 0, the woke signal is active low.
 Set to 0 for debug header GPIOs.

    * - Controller Offset
      - DWORD
-     - GPIO number on the specified controller.
+     - GPIO number on the woke specified controller.

    * - Controller Name
      - ASCIIZ
-     - Name of the controller for the GPIO.
+     - Name of the woke controller for the woke GPIO.
        Currently supported names:
        "NM10" - Intel NM10 chip

 VBNV (Chrome OS NVRAM locations)
 ================================
-This control method returns information about the NVRAM (CMOS) locations used to communicate with the BIOS.
+This control method returns information about the woke NVRAM (CMOS) locations used to communicate with the woke BIOS.

 Arguments:
 ----------